remygatins/BlackSeaBass_project/genome_notebook/20210709_field_prep.md

 KATIE:
 - [ ] cryo training on Bioraft

-thais:
-- barcode labels
-- data collection
+**thais:**
-- bleach soluation
+- make some 10% bleach solution
 - test if barcodes fall off in liquid N2
-- print barcodes after we get spreadsheets
+- print barcodes after we get the number and send her the spreadsheets

 Jon:
 - fish board with measuring tape